kalcicd/node_project/README.md

     to the client side and the server side are immediately detected and the app is re-bundled / re-started automatically.

-7. Run the app locally in a _production_ mode.
+8. Run the app locally in a _production_ mode.
     ```
     $ npm/yarn start
     ```
     - The production mode bundles the app into a much smaller size.

-8. Visit `http://localhost:8080/`: you should see a `hello world` message.

-9. Use the repo as a starting point of your app!
+9. Visit `http://localhost:8080/`: to navigate to the landing page.

 ### To run the app in Docker